 How to Join or Renew TASA Membership

-See these step-by-step instructions for joining or renewing your membership for 2019-20 in the TASA Member Services Center.
+See these step-by-step instructions for joining or renewing your membership in the TASA Member Services Center.

 Membership and Registration Services